bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 * Go back to the Crazyflie client and click the Connect -> Bootloader menu.
 {% img Update firmware dialog; wide; /images/getting-started/update_firmware.PNG %}
 * Click the “Initiate bootloader cold boot” button.
 After a few seconds the status should read “Connected to bootloader”.
-* Click the “Browse” button and go to home/bitcraze/Downloads and select the file you downloaded earlier.
+* Click the “Browse” button and go to home/bitcraze/Downloads and select the zip file you downloaded earlier.
 * Click the “Program” button.
 The progress bar will go from 0% to 100% twice, as the firmware for the two processors is uploaded to the Crazyflie.
 * Click the “Restart in firmware mode” button.
 The Crazyflie reboots